OctopusDeploy/docs/docs/administration/authentication-providers/troubleshooting-active-directory-integration.md

 Notes:

 - Ensure you replace the domain name ``acme.local`` with the appropriate value for you network.
 - Ensure you replace the active directory container string ``CN=Users, DC=acme, DC=local`` with the appropriate value for your network.
-If you're not sure of this value, we'd suggest talking to your network team (active directory expert) or trying different values and testing it w/ the script.Â For additional help on building/finding your container string, this StackOverflow answer is excellent.Â [http://serverfault.com/a/130556](http://serverfault.com/a/130556)
+If you're not sure of this value, we'd suggest talking to your network team (active directory expert) or trying different values and testing it w/ the script.
+For additional help on building/finding your container string, this StackOverflow answer is excellent. [http://serverfault.com/a/130556](http://serverfault.com/a/130556)
 - Ensure you replace the domain user name ``ExampleUser`` with a sample octopus username who would normally log into the system.
 - It's recommended that you run this script as the same user you're running the Octopus service under and on the same server so it reproduces the problem accurately.